 The fact that mere discussion of gender dysphoria as anything but an identity marker is seen as somehow dangerous or offensive might explain why media accounts are dominated by more essentialist explanations for the phenomenon that focus on gender identity.
 Science Vs falls into this trap: If you search the transcript for the term ‘dysphoria’ you’ll only find it in the citations.
 It doesn’t come up once in a 40-minute program largely devoted to exploring the science of puberty blockers, hormones, and surgery — that is, the only medically recognized treatments for gender dysphoria.

-Part 2, covering the second major error and offering some informed speculation about how this all occurred, will be published Friday morning at 8:00 a.m., Eastern Time.
+Read to Part 2, which covers the second major error and offers some informed speculation about how this all occurred?
+It’s here.

 Questions?
 Comments?
 Emails that simply read ‘aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa’ because you fell asleep on your keyboard as a result of this post’s length and the hour at which I sent it?
 I’m at email@example.com, or on Twitter at @jessesingal.